-Adam Latham, admissions and creative writing administrator of the Sewanee Writers' Conference, graduated from the University of the South in 2003 and attended the Conference as a Sewanee Scholar in fiction.
+Adam Latham, admissions and creative writing administrator of the Sewanee Writers' Conference, graduated from the University of the South and attended the Conference as a Sewanee Scholar in fiction.
 He holds a master's degree in publishing from New York University, where he received the Oscar Dystel Fellowship.
 His publishing and marketing experience includes working as director of development for Folio Literary Management.

-Sam Fox is an assistant at the Union Literary Agency in New York and previously served as an intern with The Paris Review.
+Samuel Fox is an assistant at the Union Literary Agency in New York and previously served as an intern with The Paris Review.
 He is a 2012 graduate of the University of the South, where he worked on staff at the Sewanee School of Letters, the Sewanee Young Writers' Conference, and the University Writing Center.

 Isabel Galbraith works for LivingSocial in Washington, DC.
 Her poems have appeared in FIELD, Birmingham Poetry Review, and The Sewanee Theological Review.

 Daniel Groves is the author of The Lost Boys (VQR Poetry Series/University of Georgia Press, 2010).
 His poems have appeared in Paris Review, Yale Review, Poetry, and elsewhere.

 Jonathan Bohr Heinen

 Jonathan Bohr Heinen's writing has appeared in the Florida Review, Arroyo, and Cimarron Review.
 He teaches writing and publishing courses at the College of Charleston, where he is the managing editor of Crazyhorse.